Emma-Net/Emma-Net/README.md

 It would not be a website, or a particular organization, it would be a community of people devoted to the cause of ending discrimination and exploitation everywhere, and replacing capitalism with socialism as the basis for our society, along with

-    a) a network facilitating the interaction between members of the community,
+* a network facilitating the interaction between members of the community,

-    b) the tools necessary and useful for participating in this network and working towards these goals, and
+* the tools necessary and useful for participating in this network and working towards these goals, and

-    c) the guiding principles which unite all of us towards these pursuits.
+* the guiding principles which unite all of us towards these pursuits.

 ---